Heating & Cooling & Your Registers

 Closing off heating or cooling registers is a common practice and most homeowners don’t realize this can be a costly mistake.
 You may think it’s going to cut down on your heating or cooling bill when in fact, it does the exact opposite and actually increases your energy bills!
-The kicker is that it could actually damage your furnace and shorten it’s lifespan.
+The kicker is that it could actually damage your furnace and shorten its lifespan.

 It turns out that you also increase the chance for what is known as the static pressure inside the ductwork of your home.
 Higher static pressure is going to affect the airflow through your furnace and to your entire home.
 If you have a standard blower motor on your furnace, higher static pressure is actually going to slow down the fan and decrease airflow to the entire house.
-It can actually get low enough that the heat being created inside the furnace is unable to get out quickly enough and the furnace can overheat and hit the high limit, causing it to shutdown.
-Repeatedly running on high limit is terrible for the furnace and will significantly shorten the life of the components, especially the heat exchanger.
+It can actually get low enough that the heat is created inside the furnace is unable to get out quickly enough and the furnace can overheat and hit the high limit, causing it to shut down.
+Repeatedly running on a high limit is terrible for the furnace and will significantly shorten the life of the components, especially the heat exchanger.
 The problem is similar in the summer with air conditioning – low airflow can lead to a frozen coil which could lead to liquid refrigerant making its way to the compressor which can kill that vital component in short order.
 In other words, you can literally destroy your important and expensive heating and cooling equipment with something as seemingly harmless as closing a few vents.

-If you have an older furnace, it may have a “PSC” blower motor that only operate at two speeds: on and off.
+If you have an older furnace, it may have a “PSC” blower motor that only operates at two speeds: on and off.
 So, when these motors work against extra pressure, the blower runs at a slower pace.
 And if the motor can’t pull as much cool air over the heat exchanger, it will eventually overheat and crack, leading to thousands of dollars in repairs.

-Other counter-productive issues include increased duct leakage, decreased comfort and increased energy use.
+Other counter-productive issues include increased duct leakage, decreased comfort, and increased energy use.
 It’s always best to call a professional if you have the urge to close off any part of your home so you can be sure it makes sense and doesn’t cause damage that could cost you in the end.

 - Have a skilled heating contractor inspect your ductwork to ensure that it’s properly sealed and free of any leaks.